pyOpenSci/pyosPackage/docs/documentation/code-format-lint.md

 While pre-commit is a powerful tool to add to your workflow, many do not like it:

-* For beginner contributors, running pre-commit hooks can be confusing.
-You need to understand that each time you commit, it will run the checks.
-If it finds issues in your files, it will not actually commit your files to history.
-This can be confusing for even seasoned developers if they haven't used pre-commit before.
+-* For beginner contributors, running pre-commit hooks can be confusing.
+Each time you commit, the hooks will run checks.
+If issues are found in your files, they will not be committed to history.
+This can be confusing even for seasoned developers who are new to pre-commit.
+Remember, it is *your* local development environment.
+You are not obliged to install pre-commit hooks, and you can remove them at any time with `pre-commit uninstall`.
+To bypass the hooks for a single commit, you can use `git commit --no-verify`.
+However, skipping these hooks might require formatting your code through other means later.

-* Some prefer to set up autoformatters that run every time you save a file in your preferred code editor (like VSCode).
+* Some developers prefer to set up auto-formatters that run every time you save a file in your preferred code editor (like VSCode).
 More on that below.

 ## Pre-commit.ci Bot